KazumaIwase/interpolation_ml/README.md

 ## Usage
 You can run some notebooks in [notebooks](notebooks) folder on googlecolab.

+[experiment_models.ipynb](experiment_models.ipynb): Comparison of various models for predicting Temperature at Mt.Fuji and Precipitation at Hakone.
+Forecast times can be selected from 2h and 8h ahead.

-training_lightgbm.ipynb: LigtGBM training for forcasting Temperature at Mt.Fuji and Precipitation at Hakone.
+[training_lightgbm.ipynb](training_lightgbm.ipynb): LigtGBM training for predicting Temperature at Mt.Fuji and Precipitation at Hakone.
+Forecast times can be selected from 2h, 7h, 8h and 9h ahead.

+[training_nofuture.ipynb](training_nofuture.ipynb): LigtGBM(that do not use future forecast data) training for predicting Temperature at Mt.Fuji and Precipitation at Hakone.
 Forecast times can be selected from 2h, 7h, 8h and 9h ahead.